-Possession of Cannabis with Intent to Deliver
+Possession of Cannabis With Intent to Deliver Lawyer Chicago

-Possession of cannabis with intent to deliver is governed by 720 ILCS 550/5 under the Illinois Cannabis Control Act.
-The law makes it illegal to knowingly possess cannabis with the intent to deliver, distribute, or sell it to another person without proper licensing.
+Illinois law makes it illegal to knowingly possess cannabis with the intent to deliver, distribute, or sell it without proper licensing authorization from the state.

-To obtain a conviction, the prosecution must prove:
+To obtain a conviction, prosecutors generally must prove:

-• The substance was cannabis
+• the substance was cannabis

-• The defendant knowingly possessed the cannabis
+• the defendant knowingly possessed the cannabis

-• The defendant intended to deliver or distribute it
+• the defendant intended to deliver or distribute it

 Intent to deliver is often inferred from circumstantial evidence rather than direct proof.

-• Quantity of cannabis
+• large quantities of cannabis

-• Digital scales
+• scales

-• Large amounts of cash
+• large amounts of cash

-• Text messages or social media communications
+• social media communications

-• Multiple individually packaged amounts
+• multiple individually packaged containers

-Penalties for Possession of Cannabis with Intent to Deliver
+Penalties for Possession of Cannabis With Intent to Deliver

-2.5 grams or less
+2.5 Grams or Less

 Class B misdemeanor punishable by:

-• Up to 6 months in jail
+• up to 6 months in jail

-• Up to $1,500 in fines
+• fines up to $1,500

-2.5 to 10 grams
+2.5 to 10 Grams

 Class A misdemeanor punishable by:

-• Up to 364 days in jail
+• up to 364 days in jail

-• Up to $2,500 in fines
+• fines up to $2,500

-10 to 30 grams
+10 to 30 Grams

 Class 4 felony punishable by: